business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Integration

-Follett argued workers of all levels should integrate to reach a business’s goals.
+Follett argued that workers of all levels should integrate to reach a business’s goals.
 If a conflict occurs, there should be a conscious effort to pull instead of push, and to work together as a team to resolve the issue.
 Because each member is doing their part, they’ll be more likely to be content with the result.
 [Follow our guide to setting better business goals.]

-Achieving integration involves holding transparent conversations with executives and employees about differences, interests, desires, needs and conflicts, and finding an agreeable solution.
+Achieving integration involves transparent conversations with executives and employees about differences, interests, desires, needs and conflicts, and finding an agreeable solution.
 The integration principle works because you find actionable solutions to internal and external conflicts and discard unnecessary personal drama.

 Follett’s “power with” philosophy provides an alternative to the coercive, traditional “power over” approach.
 In the latter, managers have power over employees, supervisors have power over managers, and business owners have power over supervisors, managers and employees.
 Because many employees prefer not to feel controlled or patronized, Follett’s “power with” principle encourages collaboration among all levels of the established hierarchy without disparaging those at a lower level.
-“Power with” boosts morale, may prevent absenteeism, and can enrich the entire company.
+“Power with” boosts morale, may prevent absenteeism and can enrich the entire company.

 Group power